LRTA 1200 class

-The LRTA 1200 class is the third-generation class of high-floor light rail vehicles (LRV) of the LRT Line 1, built by Kinki Sharyo and Nippon Sharyo.
+The LRTA 1200 class is the third-generation class of high-floor light rail vehicles (LRV) of Manila's LRT Line 1, built by Kinki Sharyo and Nippon Sharyo.
 Purchased as part of the second phase of the capacity expansion of the line, the trains entered service in December 2006.

 History

 Background and purchase

 With the completion of the initial capacity expansion of the LRT Line 1, its capacity was raised by half with the introduction of seven four-car trains and the upgrading of the existing two-car trains to three cars in 1999.
 However, its capacity was expected to become insufficient once the railway network in Metro Manila was completed in 2004 with the full opening of the LRT Line 2.

 On April 7, 2000, the Japan Bank for International Cooperation (JBIC) extended a loan to finance the second phase of the capacity expansion project.
 While existing rolling stock were refurbished, twelve more four-car trains were purchased, in conjunction with other upgrades in signaling, telecommunications, and existing railway tracks as well as upgrades at stations and the depot.

 Two firms bidded for the project: Kanematsu and Kawasaki Steel Corporation, and the joint venture of Sumitomo Corporation and Itochu.
 Marubeni was disqualified from the bidding but questioned the technicalities of the bidding procedure.
 However, delays were encountered in the bidding process, with senator Francisco Tatad claiming on March 21, 2004, that "unconfirmed reports" reaching him disclosed that groups identifying themselves with the President of the Philippines (Gloria Macapagal Arroyo at the time) attempted to extort US$1 million from each bidder supposedly as campaign funds for the May 2004 elections.
 This, according to Tatad, limited the bidders to the two aforementioned firms.
 His claims were denied by LRTA administrator Pacifico Fajardo, as well as the Department of Transportation and Communications (DOTC; precursor to the DOTr).
 Fajardo later claimed that JBIC posed "no objection" to the bidding, and said that it was conducted with transparency.

 After a delay of more than three years since 2001, Sumitomo and Itochu won the contract and was given the go-ahead in March 2005.
 Following this, they signed a construction contract with Kinki Sharyo and Nippon Sharyo to manufacture the light rail vehicles.